rossumai/university/docs/learn/ai-learning/index.md

 If you have manually processed a document and later discovered mistakes in the annotations, you can correct them to prevent the AI from repeating these errors.

+#### Using Export for documents

 If the document has already been exported, you will need to return it to the "Review" status.
-Simply select the document and move it to the same queue without re-extracting the data.
+To change the document's status to "Review", simply select the document and move it to the same queue without re-extracting the data, this action will keep the document in the same queue and change the status.
 Then, correct the data points and export it again.

+#### Using Confirmed status

 If you are using the "Confirmed" status without exporting, you can open the document in this status and make the necessary edits.
 Once the changes are made, confirm it again.